 The new fee structure will apply to non-game, consumer app subscriptions and add-ons (in-app purchases).
 The fee applied to these purchases will be determined by how the user originally acquired the application.
 The new default 5% Store fee will apply for all transactions using Microsoft’s commerce platform and, if your customer uses a deep link to acquire your application, that’s all you’ll owe.
 The extra 10% customer acquisition cost will apply when Microsoft delivers you the customer through any other method, such as via a Store collection or a Microsoft Store spotlight.

 All future subscription purchases and add-on (in-app) purchases for a user will be assessed the same fee percentage that was assessed when the user first acquired the application.

 Will the new fee structure apply to purchases made via Microsoft Store for Business?
 Microsoft Store for Education?

-No. The new fee only applies to individual purchases of consumer apps on PC, Windows Mixed Reality, Windows Phone or Surface Hub.
+No. The new fee only applies to individual purchases of consumer apps on Windows 10 PC, Windows Mixed Reality, Windows 10 Mobile or Surface Hub.
 If you allow your app to be offered via organizational licensing in Microsoft Store for Business and/or Microsoft Store for Education, the current Store fee will continue to apply to those purchases.